-OTHER BARRIERS
+OTHER BARRRIERS

-Lack of transparency and regulatory predictability have been inhibitors to U.S. access to the Moroccan market.
+Lack of transparency and regulatory predictability have inhibited U.S. access to the Moroccan market.

-Under the FTA, when enacted, each government must publish its laws and regulations governing trade and investment, and, beginning within one year, publish proposed regulations in advance and provide an opportunity for public comment on them.
+Under the FTA, each government must publish its laws and regulations governing trade and investment, and, beginning within one year, publish proposed regulations in advance and provide an opportunity for public comment on them.
 The Moroccan government will commit to apply fair procedures in administrative proceedings covering trade and investment matters directly affecting companies from the other country.